 Simply put, an endodontist is a dental professional who specializes in treating issues involving the dental pulp.
 The dental pulp is the soft tissue inside the tooth that can sometimes become injured or infected due to dental trauma or tooth decay.

-Common endodontic services include the following:
+Common endodontic services include:

-- Root canal therapy – This procedure involves removing the pulp and cleaning out canals within the tooth, preventing further infection while maintaining the natural structure of the tooth.
+- Root canal therapy: This procedure involves removing the pulp and cleaning out canals within the tooth, preventing further infection while maintaining the natural structure of the tooth.

-- Apicoectomies – An apicoectomy is a procedure that involves removing the end portion of an infected tooth root.
+- Apicoectomies: An apicoectomy is a procedure that involves removing the end portion of an infected tooth root.

-- Treatment of traumatic dental injuries – Endodontists can treat fractured or broken teeth and diagnose any damage to the pulp.
+- Treatment of traumatic dental injuries: Endodontists can treat fractured or broken teeth and diagnose any damage to the pulp.

-- Endodontic retreatment – If a root canal treatment does not take the first time, endodontists can provide retreatment to ensure that the problem is properly addressed.
+- Endodontic retreatment: If a root canal treatment does not take the first time, endodontists can provide retreatment to ensure that the problem is properly addressed.

 Endodontists are highly educated professionals in the dental field and are skilled at diagnosing and treating issues involving the dental pulp.
 Their specialization is already specific, but they sometimes specialize even further by focusing on one particular area of endodontics.
 When you need an endodontist, make sure to look into their area of specialization.